chrisammon3000/permits-data/README.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [GNU Make](https://www.gnu.org/software/make/)

+In addition to the above packages, I built a straight-forward Object-Relational Mapper (ORM) on top of psycopg2 to interface with PostgreSQL.
+The ORM package contains two classes, Database and Table, which contain the basic functionality to run the pipeline.
+The package module is located in `src/toolkits/postgresql.py`.

 ## Pipeline Overview
 The permits-data pipeline initializes a PostgreSQL database instance running inside a Docker container and loads raw construction permit data from a csv file.
 It then extracts, transforms and reloads the data to make it ready for analysis.